 West Reading, Pennsylvania Explosion.
-On March 24, 2023, an explosion occurred in West Reading, Pennsylvania which resulted in seven fatalities, significant injuries to eleven others, and extensive property damage.
+On March 24, 2023, an explosion occurred in West Reading, Pennsylvania which resulted in seven fatalities, significant injuries to eleven others, and extensive property damage to buildings owned by R.M.
+Palmer, a local chocolate manufacturer, and other neighboring structures.
 The NTSB, OSHA and the PAPUC are investigating the West Reading incident.
-The NTSB investigative team includes representatives from the Company, the PAPUC, the local Fire Department and the Pipeline and Hazardous Materials Safety Administration.
+On July 18, 2023, the NTSB issued an Investigative Update in its ongoing investigation.
+That report identifies a fracture in a retired UGI gas service tee and a fracture in a nearby steam system, but it does not address causation of the fractures or the explosion.
+The NTSB investigative team includes representatives from the Company, the PAPUC, the local fire department and the Pipeline and Hazardous Materials Safety Administration.
 The Company is cooperating with the investigation.
 The NTSB may invite other parties to participate.